0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Intigriti - The Major Bug Bounty Debate Which Department Should Pay for Rewards.md

 ---
 author: Intigriti
+aliases:
-aliases: ["The Major Bug Bounty Debate: Which Department Should Pay for Rewards?"]
+  - "The Major Bug Bounty Debate: Which Department Should Pay for Rewards?"
-tags: [readwise/articles]
+tags:
+  - readwise/articles
 url: https://blog.intigriti.com/2024/01/18/which-department-should-pay-for-bug-bounty-rewards/
-date: 2024-08-20
+created: 2024-08-20
 ---
 # The Major Bug Bounty Debate: Which Department Should Pay for Rewards?